 WHAT ARE SOME OF THE BIGGEST MISTAKES YOU SEE CREATIVE BUSINESS OWNERS MAKE WHEN IT COMES TO TAXES?

 It sounds like the biggest mistakes all revolve around forgetting something, so it’s key to 1) keep up with your finances throughout the year, and 2) be knowledgable about what tax rules apply to you as a business owner.
-Christina says the biggest mistakes she sees are not keeping track of inventory (which is very important for crafters and makers), and mixing personal and business funds.
+One of the biggest mistakes is not keeping track of inventory (which is very important for crafters and makers), or mixing personal and business funds.

-Helena says the most common issue she sees is business owners not claiming all their expenses.
-She says to “write down everything you buy so you can report it in your bookkeeping system later and claim all those expenses to which you are entitled!”
+Another common issue these tax pros see is business owners not claiming all their expenses.
+Helena says to “write down everything you buy so you can report it in your bookkeeping system later and claim all those expenses to which you are entitled!”

 Another mistake Amy mentioned is entrepreneurs who don’t save up for their tax bill during the year.
 She strongly recommends setting aside money throughout the year especially for taxes.
 “Even if the business started out as a fun hobby and then quickly becomes a real money-making business, make it a point to save about 30% of your profit (income left after expenses) for taxes,” she says.
 “Set up a separate savings account and move this amount to the separate account so it’s out of sight, out of mind and ready to pay in quarterly or annually with your tax return.”